dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionparams.rst

          * ``correlation_to_admin``: Boolean value used to indicate whether all other networks specified in the file (for example: ``bmc_network``) should be correlated to the admin network.
 For example, if a target node is assigned the IP xx.yy.0.5 on the admin network, it will be assigned the IP aa.bb.0.5 on the BMC network.
 This value is irrelevant when discovering nodes using a mapping file.
          * ``admin_uncorrelated_node_start_ip``: If ``correlation_to_admin`` is set to true but correlated IPs are not available on non-admin networks, provide an IP within the ``static_range`` of the admin network that can be used to assign admin static IPs to uncorrelated nodes.
 If this is empty, then the first IP in the ``static_range`` of the admin network is taken by default.
 This value is irrelevant when discovering nodes using a mapping file.
          * ``MTU``: Maximum transmission unit (MTU) is a measurement in bytes of the largest data packets that an Internet-connected device can accept.
-         * ``DNS``: A DNS server is a computer equipped with a database that stores the public IP addresses linked to the domain names of websites, enabling users to reach websites using their IP addresses.
-This is an optional detail.

     * If the ``nic_name`` is identical on both the ``admin_network`` and the ``bmc_network``, it indicates a LOM setup.
 Otherwise, it's a dedicated setup.
     * BMC network details are not required when target nodes are discovered using a mapping file.